jabyess/github-migrate/README.md

 `node repo.js clone`

 If you are prompted for your github username and password, enter them.
 You should only have to do this once, since they will be cached.

+## Notes

+This script _should_ work and migrate all branches.
+Sometimes refs break or cause merge conflicts.

+I take no responsibility if you blow away stuff and lose all your work.

+Shoutout to [@superbuggy](https://github.com/superbuggy) for figuring out all the multi-branch shenanigans.